Most diagnosed diabetics know that increased blood glucose levels affect healing. But surprisingly few know that diabetes impacts their oral health.

 How does diabetes affect teeth and gums?

-High blood glucose levels causes microvascular disease – i.e. damage to the tiny blood vessels in our bodies.
-There are hundreds of tiny blood vessels that supply our teeth and gums.
-Diabetics have a lack of blood flow in these areas.
-It doesn’t just stop there; diabetes also reduces our healing potential.
-The cells around our teeth turnover millions of times a day; diabetes damages this process.
-Our immune levels are reduced and therefore diabetics are more susceptible to gum disease.
+High blood glucose levels causes damage to the tiny blood vessels in our bodies.
+Hundreds of tiny blood vessels supply our teeth and gums.
+As a result, Diabetics have a lack of blood flow in these areas.
+Furthermore; diabetes also reduces our healing ability.

 Your dentist can diagnose diabetes

-Unfortunately, on many occasions, we have been able to diagnose raised blood glucose or pre-diabetes, simply by carrying out a dental examination.
-A blood test to check longer term blood glucose control and raised blood glucose levels confirms the presence of the disease.
+Unfortunately, on some occasions, we have been able to diagnose raised blood glucose, simply by carrying out a dental check-up.
+A blood test to check raised blood glucose levels confirms the presence of the disease.

 How should diabetics look after their dental health

-Regular dental examinations are important to assess dental health to allow for early disease detection.
-Our diabetic patients are advised to see the dental hygienist at least four times a year to ensure optimum gum health.
-Interdental cleaning is a must.
+Regular dental examinations are important to allow for early disease detection.
+Our diabetic patients should see the dental hygienist at least four times a year to ensure the best gum health.
+Cleaning between your teeth is important.
 Regular use of floss and interdental brushes will ensure that the gums are kept as clean as possible.
-Without interdental cleaning, only two thirds of the tooth surfaces are cleaned.
+Without interdental cleaning, one can only clean two thirds of the tooth surfaces.

 If you lose your teeth through diabetes

-Commonly, patients lose their teeth as a result of diabetic complications.
-It’s important that as a patient you don’t rush into having complex dental procedures such as dental implants if your blood sugar is not under control.
-Unfortunately, uncontrolled diabetes is a contraindication to dental implants.
-The most important step is to get your blood glucose levels under control, then discuss the options with your dentist.
+Commonly, patients lose their teeth as a result of diabetes.
+It’s important that as a patient you don’t rush into having complex dental work if your blood sugar is not under control.
+Unfortunately, uncontrolled diabetes means you cannot have dental implants.
+The most important step is to get your blood glucose levels under control.
+Always discuss the options with your dentist.